Salvatore Aranzulla: Other editorial activities

 He also wrote the technology column on the web portal Virgilio.it from 2008 to 2015.
 In 2016 he started a cooperation with the national newspaper Il Messaggero.

 Italian Wikipedia's article deletion

 In 2016 his article on the Italian Wikipedia was deleted because he was not considered sufficiently relevant.
 He replied by calling Italian Wikipedia users who proposed his deletion "low-class competitors and sore losers".
 The page was previously deleted 12 times over a period of 10 days in 2006, because it kept being rewritten probably by himself or close acquaintances.

-The debate about the deletion was also publicized on Italian periodics Il Gazzettino, Il Foglio and La Stampa where the deletion was described critically.
+The debate about the deletion was also publicized on Italian periodics Il Gazzettino, Il Foglio, La Stampa and il Giornale where the deletion was described critically.
 It was also noted that the deletion was originally requested by a person who owns a website with similar content to the one of Aranzulla.

 The issue of deleting the page on Aranzulla was also dealt with during the Report television show.